bacionejs/editor/README.md

 - **Security**: Chrome cannot access local resources.
 Instead, use programmatic graphics and sound.
 - **Alternative**: For complex needs, try [Neovim with Termux and Apache](https://github.com/bacionejs/termux).

-### Footnote 1: 80% of families in The Philippines don't have a computer but have a smartphone.